groupdocs-parser/GroupDocs.Parser-Products/content/parser/net/extract/table/xlsm.md

 steps:
     enable: true
     block:
-    - title_left: "How to Extract Tables from EML Documents via C# .NET "
+    - title_left: "How to Extract Tables from XLSM Documents via C# .NET "
       content_left: |
-       GroupDocs.Parser .NET API helps software developers to extract tables from EML documents with just couple of lines of code.
-The following C# .NET code example demonstrates how developers can extract tables from a EML document.
+       GroupDocs.Parser .NET API helps software developers to extract tables from XLSM documents with just couple of lines of code.
+The following C# .NET code example demonstrates how developers can extract tables from a XLSM document.

       title_right: "Tables Extraction from Documents"
       content_right: |